top of page

 All: Yes my Lord

 T(throwing herself in B's way): And after I've gotten yon hen, Sir?
-What d'ye expect of me then ay?
+What d'ye expect of me then?

-B(taken aback): Damned if I am able to check your impertinence! - stay here are dust every one of my books - and be sure to put them back in the right place!
+B(taken aback): Damned if I am able to check your impertinence!
+Stay here and dust every one of my books - and be sure to put them back in the right place!

 T: Even the ones you've chucked on the floor?

-Byron's study, which is in a heap of paper and empty ink bottles
+Byron's study, which is a heap of paper and empty ink bottles

 B(to Bob): Argghh!
-This climate kills me - I can neither read, write, nor amuse myself, or any one else
+This climate kills me - I can neither read, write, nor amuse myself, or anyone else - unless it be the Greeks? (ponders) - hard to tell, all they do is mumble

-B: There are in the next room three ladies, and I have stolen away to grumble!
+B: And! - there are in the next room three ladies - and I have stolen away to grumble!

 M(pouring the brandy): My Lord should away to the perverse distractions of Lunnon